 - have owned it since before April 1982

-If you are selling or disposing of an asset that was given to you and you claimed Gift Hold-Over Relief, you must use the original purchase price of that asset to calculate your gain.
-Alternatively, if you bought the asset for less than it was worth, you must use the amount that you paid for it.
+If you sell or dispose of an asset that was given to you and you claimed Gift Hold-Over Relief, you must use the original purchase price of the asset to calculate your gain.
+If you bought it for less than it was worth, you must use the amount that you paid for it.

 - incidental fees such as acquisition, valuation, advertising, or disposal costs

-- improving an asset (with the exception of normal maintenance and repairs)
+- making improvements to an asset (except normal maintenance and repairs)

 - Stamp Duty Land Tax and Value Added Tax (VAT), unless you are reclaiming the VAT